kyleatprinceton/cos597e-f25/paperpres.md

 discussion, and should have read the paper in detail prior to class and contributed to the Perusall discussion.

+{: .assignment}
-By the end of the day, presenters should email their slides to the instructor for grading and inclusion on the course website.
+By 11:59 PM ET Fridays, presenters should email their slides to the instructor for grading and inclusion on the course website.